w3c/payment-request/test-plan.md

 * To test in Chrome on Mac desktop, enabled "experiment web features" in about:config.
 * Open http://localhost:8000/payment-request/
 * Filenames matter (e.g., https in payment-request-show-method.https.html).
+* Look at existing test files for how they reference testharness.js and testharnessreport.js.
+The latter relates to machine readable reporting.